Bachelor of Science in Criminal Justice

-Course ID Course Name Credits CAP480 Arts and Sciences Capstone 3 COM115 Principles of Communication 3 ENG110 English Composition 3 ENG120 Advanced Composition 3 HUM205 Culture and Diversity 3 MTH131 College Algebra 3 MTH140 Statistics 3 PHY120 Physics 3 PHY120L Physics LAB 1 PSY105 Introduction to Psychology 3 PSY220 Positive Psychology 3
+Course ID Course Name Credits CAP480 Arts and Sciences Capstone 3 COM115 Principles of Communication 3 ENG110 College Composition 3 ENG120 Advanced Composition 3 HUM205 Culture and Diversity: Exploring the Humanities 3 MTH131 College Algebra 3 MTH140 Statistics 3 PHY120 Physics 3 PHY120L Physics LAB 1 PSY105 Introduction to Psychology 3 PSY220 Positive Psychology* 3

 Self-Integration and Computer Literacy

 Course ID Course Name Credits COR090 Career Orientation Seminar 0 FOR110 Essentials for Success 3 CIS115 Computer Applications 3

 Course ID Course Name Credits CJ115 Drugs and Crime 3 CJ205 Juvenile Justice 3 CJ370 Rules of Evidence 3 CJ435 Emergency Planning 3 CJ461 Media Relations for Law Enforcement 3 CJ480 Probation and Parole 3 Various Electives 18

 Course ID Course Name Credits CJ210 Global Comparative Justice 3 CJ245 Multi-Cultural Communication for Law Enforcement 3 CJ320 CJ Special Topics 3 CJ435 Emergency Planning 3 CJ416 Domestic Terrorism 3 CJ485 Homeland Security 3 Various Electives 18